viewtool/I2C_Adapter/LinuxGCC_USB_CNT_Frequency/README.md

 # CNT_Frequency
-An LinuxGCC project to test CNT Frequency.
+A LinuxGCC project to test CNT Frequency.